 Difficulty: Advanced — Advanced technique and a high level of musicality required.

 Written for: Sally Mays

 Commission note: Commissioned with funds provided by Australia Council.

 This piece may have some affinity with my three song cycles based on Japanese poetry: 'Ishikawa' (Stone River), 'Songs of Poverty', and 'The Stream of Time'.

 Totally rewritten as part of a UTas composition PhD project in 2013.
 The new version supercedes the original.

 Performances of this work

 8 Apr 16: Conservatorium of Music, Hobart.
 Featuring Michael Kieran Harvey.

-8 Apr 2016: at Lecture recital by Michael Kieran Harvey & Ralph Middenway (Conservatorium Recital Hall, University of Tasmania).
+8 Apr 2016: at Lecture recital by Michael Kieran Harvey & Ralph Middenway (Conservatorium Recital Hall (Hobart)).
 Featuring Michael Kieran Harvey.